peteroupc/peteroupc.github.io/bernsupp.md

 <a id=Another_General_Algorithm></a>
 ### Another General Algorithm

-The algorithm in this section simulates $f(\lambda)$ when $f$ belongs in a large class of Bernoulli factory functions, as long as the following is known:
+The algorithm in this section simulates $f(\lambda)$ when $f$ belongs in a large class of functions, as long as the following is known:

-- $f$ has a minimum of greater than 0 and a maximum of less than 1.
+- $f$ is continuous and has a minimum of greater than 0 and a maximum of less than 1.
 - There is a family of polynomials ($L_{1}(f)$, $L_{2}(f)$, $L_{4}(f)$, $L_{8}(f)$, ...) that come close to $f$ with a known error bound, where the number after $L$ is the degree of the polynomial.
 - There is a way to find the _Bernstein coefficients_ of each polynomial $L_{n}(f)$ in the family of polynomials.